Federal Direct PLUS Loan (Undergraduate)

 How to Apply

-Your parents can apply for a Federal Direct PLUS Loan by submitting an application at www.studentloans.gov after you complete your FAFSA.
+Dependent Student Parents in an Undergraduate program can apply by submitting an application at www.studentaid.gov after you complete your FAFSA.
 The applying parent will be asked to sign a promissory note and a credit check will automatically occur upon applying for the loan.
 A co-signer is not required unless the loan is denied, at which time it would be recommended to acquire a co-signer.

 If the Parent PLUS Loan application is denied, the student is eligible for additional unsubsidized loan funding.
 Dependent students in this scenario become eligible for increased borrowing limits usually reserved for independent students.
-Click here for more information about annual loan limits.
+Read more information about annual loan limits.

 Rates, Fees & Repayment